19. How to approach marriage

 Words of Almighty God of the Last Days

 Marriage has its origin and source in God’s creation.
 God created the first man, who needed a partner to help and accompany him, to live with him, and so God created a partner for him, and then human marriage came into being.
 That is all.
 It is that simple.
 This is the rudimentary understanding of marriage you should have.
 Marriage comes from God; it is arranged and ordained by Him.
-At the very least, you can say that it is not a negative thing, rather, it is a positive thing.
-It could also accurately be said that marriage is proper, that it is a proper segment in the course of human life and within the process of people’s existence.
-It is not wicked, nor is it a tool or means by which to corrupt mankind; it is proper and positive, because it was created and ordained by God, and of course, He arranged it.
+At the very least, you can say that it is not a negative thing, but a positive thing.
+It could also be said accurately that marriage is proper, and that it is a proper stage in the course of human existence.
+It’s not wicked—it is proper and positive, because it comes from God’s creation, God’s ordination, and, of course, God’s arrangement.
 Human marriage originates in God’s creation, and it is something He personally arranged and ordained, so looking at it from this angle, the only perspective that one ought to have regarding marriage is that it comes from God, that it is a proper and positive thing, that it is not negative, wicked, selfish, or dark.
 It does not come from man, nor from Satan, much less did it organically develop within nature; rather, God created it with His own hands, and personally arranged and ordained it.
 This is absolutely certain.
 This is the most original, accurate definition and concept of marriage.

 —The Word, Vol. 6.
-On the Pursuit of the Truth I. How to Pursue the Truth (9)
+On the Pursuit of the Truth.
+How to Pursue the Truth (9)

-The true meaning of marriage is not just for the multiplication of the human race, but more importantly, it is for God to arrange a partner for each man and woman, who will accompany them through each time of their life, whether difficult and painful, or easy, joyful, and happy—in it all, they have someone to confide in, to be one with them in heart and mind, and to share in their sorrow, pain, happiness, and joy.
-This is the meaning behind God arranging marriage for people, and it is the subjective need of each individual person.
+The true significance of marriage is not just the continuation of mankind, but more importantly, that God has arranged a partner for each man and woman to accompany them through every stage of life.
+Whether in times of hardship and pain, or of ease, bliss, and happiness, they have someone with whom they can share their innermost thoughts, someone who will wholeheartedly share in their sorrow, pain, joy and happiness, to walk alongside them through it all.
+This is the significance behind God’s arrangement of marriage for mankind, and it is also a subjective need within each person.
 When God created mankind, He did not want them to be lonely, so He arranged marriage for them.
 In marriage, men and women each take on different roles, and the most important thing is that they accompany and support one another, living each day well, moving well along the road of life.
 For one, they can accompany each other, and for another, they can support each other—this is the meaning of marriage and the necessity for its existence.
 Of course, it is also the understanding and attitude people ought to have toward marriage, and it is the responsibility and obligation they ought to fulfill toward marriage.

 —The Word, Vol. 6.
-On the Pursuit of the Truth I. How to Pursue the Truth (9)
+On the Pursuit of the Truth.
+How to Pursue the Truth (9)

 —The Word, Vol. 2.
 On Knowing God.
 God Himself, the Unique III